JitteryRaptor/project-nevada/FONV Modules/Core/readme - Project Nevada.txt

  2. Cyberware
 ========================================================================================================================================

 Even though humanity nuked itself back into the Stone Age, you don't have to fight with sticks and stones.
-Some of mans most advanced technological creations have been preserved - and the Cyberware module gives you the chance to obtain them!
+Some of man's most advanced technological creations have been preserved - and the Cyberware module gives you the chance to obtain them!

 Practically this means new features are associated with cybernetic implants and high-tech equipment.
 Examples include enhanced vision